alison-mohr/learning-journal/computer_architecture_and_logic.md

 - Binary is a string of bits that is used to represent information in a computer
 - Billions of pieces of information, images, videos, and sound can be represented with binary

+## Circuits & Data
+- Takes information and processes it
+- More sophisticated cirtcuits can combine different pieces of information
+- Computers use a combination of millions of circuits to process input signals